Slowing China GDP growth may prompt more stimulus

 "Investment needs to be quickened.
 Monetary policy is likely to stay loose, seeking to channel more credit into the real economy, because low short-term interest rates have limited impact on the real economy but may fuel stock market bubbles."

-Before the stocks fell sharply in June, they had more than doubled in a year, fuelled by cheap credit.
+Before the stocks fell sharply in June, they had more than doubled in a year, fueled by cheap credit.

 FEW SURPRISES